 If you are searching for the best solar companies in Kentucky, the shortlist that consistently rises to the top in 2026 is led by NABCEP-certified, locally-owned installers in the Louisville, Lexington, and northern Kentucky markets.
-Kentucky\'s 30% federal Investment Tax Credit, sales-tax exemption on residential systems, and net metering at retail rate (under 2024 KY PSC reform) make this one of the more attractive years on record to go solar in the Bluegrass State.
+Kentucky\'s sales-tax exemption on residential systems and net metering at retail rate (under 2024 KY PSC reform) keep the state attractive even after the federal residential ITC (Section 25D) expired on December 31, 2025.

 Why Kentucky is a strong solar market in 2026